WordPress comments can be a terrific addition to your WordPress website, providing direct feedback from your audience.

 Spam will not only make your site look messy but more often than not, it introduces irrelevant, inappropriate content to your WordPress site.

 These reams (of unwelcome comments) also tend to provide a multitude of links, providing access to further inappropriate content for your users.
-In the eyes of Google, flooding your site with irrelevant links violates their terms and thus your ranking will dissipate.

 Inappropriate content